RayPlante/astropy-pllim/docs/vo/conesearch/client.rst

     "year": 2013
 }

-User can modify and add fields:
+You can modify and add fields:

 >>> my_cat['year'] = 2014
 >>> my_cat['new_field'] = 'Hello world'